Leading Aircraftman Leonard Joseph Gray

 LAC Leonard Joseph Gray

-When Leonard Joseph Gray (Leonard) was born on August 2, 1918, in Toronto, Ontario, Canada, his father, Murray Joseph Gray (1895-?), was 23 and his mother, Phyllis (née Gardiner) (1897-1984), was 20.
+When Leonard Joseph Gray (Leonard) was born on August 2, 1918, in Toronto, Ontario, Canada, his mother, Phyllis (née Gardiner) (1897-1984), was 20.

 Leonard was a member of the Royal Canadian Air Force during WWII.
 He registered with the RCAF Manning Pool out of Toronto, Ontario, regimental #52560.
 His military records indicate that he completed four years of high school and was working as a wireless operator at the time he enlisted.
 Leonard was also a Boy Scout – he’s on the Scout Association archive’s Second World War Roll of Honour.